getsentry/sentry-dotnet/docs/manual/manual.md

 });
 ```

+> `ConfigureScope` and `ConfigureScopeAsync` can be called as many times as you need.
+> It'll invoke your callback with the current scope, allowing you to modify it further.

 To push a new scope into the stack and isolate any modifications from other scope, you can call: `PushScope` and call `Dispose` to drop it.

 ```csharp